MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/ne-storport-stor_device_reset_type.md

 ### -field StorPlatformLevelReset

 The reset operation request is for a platform-level device reset.
-In this case, the reset operation causes the device to be reported as missing from the bus. <!-- Should I copy more from this page? https://docs.microsoft.com/windows-hardware/drivers/kernel/resetting-and-recovering-a-device -->
+In this case, the reset operation causes the device to be reported as missing from the bus.
+The reset operation affects a specific device and all other devices that are connected to it via the same power rail or reset line.
+This type of reset has the most impact on the system.
+The OS will tear down and rebuild the stacks of all affected devices to ensure that everything restarts from a blank state.

 ## -remarks

+See [Resetting and recovering a device](https://docs.microsoft.com/windows-hardware/drivers/kernel/resetting-and-recovering-a-device
+) for more details.

 ## -see-also